 1. Food hygiene for kids

 When you are teaching your children about food hygiene, start with the basics – talk to them about germs and bacteria.
 Explain to them how quickly bacteria can spread from their hands to the food and into the mouth or nose.
 Use practical ways.
-Here are a few food hygiene habits that you should teach your child.
+Here are a few food hygiene habits parents should teach their children.

 Children should be told to clean their hands thoroughly before handling food, and specifically after using the washroom.
 This needs to be reinforced every time.
 Here are some hand wash rules you could teach your child.